ZYCGary/tour-booking-system/README.md

     2. New passengers will be added
     3. New booking-passenger link will be added
     4. Links between the booking and deleted passengers will be deleted

+## Analysis
+According to the given business architecture, following functions are expected to be realised:

+### Authentication
+1. Authentication for "Tours" operations
+2. Authentication for "Bookings" operations

+### Tours
+1. User can delete a tour (draft/public)
+2. User can set price for a tour

+### Bookings
+1. User can confirm a tour booking
+2. User can cancel a tour booking

+### Payment
+1. An invoice can be generated after a booking
+2. User can purchase an invoice

+### Advanced
+1. User can re-schedule a booking after purchasing
+2. User can cancel a purchased tour can get refund
+3. The administration dashboard is needed for customer service and management